RicardoHS/ricardohs.github.io/content/curriculum.md

 - Design and build the company ML Platform from the very beginning to support the data scientist needs and all ML initiatives.
 Huge range of technical use cases with more than 600k daily predictions each.
 - Work horizontally to detect and evolve current ML solutions.
 Recsys, vector embeddings and scam detection among others.
+- Build new and evolve current infrastructure to allow new ML initiatives support data on stream.

 ### Data Scientist / Machine Learning Engineer - BDEO Technologies (Madrid)
 Nov 2021 - April 2022 (6 months)